 1 Be therefore followers of God, as dear children, 2 And walk in love, as Christ also has loved us and has given himself for us an offering and a sacrifice to God for a sweet-smelling savor.

-3 But lewdness and all uncleanness or covetousness, let it not be once named among you, as is proper for saints, 4 Neither filthiness, foolish talking, nor jesting, which are not convenient, but rather giving of thanks.
-5 For this you know, that no lewd, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and of God.
+3 But lewdness and all uncleanness or covetousness, let it not be once named among you, as is proper for saints, 4 Neither filthiness, foolish talking, nor jesting, which are not appropriate, but rather giving of thanks.
+5 For this you know, that no lewd person, unclean person, or covetous man, who is an idolater, has any inheritance in the kingdom of Christ and of God.

 14 Therefore, he says, "Awake, you who sleep, and arise from the dead, and Christ will give you light."

 15 See then that you walk circumspectly, not as fools, but as wise, 16 Redeeming the time, because the days are evil.
 17 Therefore, do not be unwise, but understanding what the will of the Lord is.
 18 And do not be drunk with wine, in which is excess, but be filled with the Spirit, 19 Speaking to yourselves in psalms, hymns, and spiritual songs, singing and making melody in your heart to the Lord, 20 Giving thanks always for all things to God and the Father, in the name of our Lord Jesus Christ, 21 Submitting yourselves to one another in the fear of God.

 22 Wives, submit yourselves to your own husbands, as to the Lord.
 23 For the husband is the head of the wife, even as Christ is the head of the church, and he is the Savior of the body.
 24 Therefore, as the church is subject to Christ, so let wives be to their own husbands in everything.